dearayal/BigData/README.md

 # Analysis with Python
-General practice and introduction to Big Data Analysis using python (basics)
+General practice and introduction to Big Data Analysis using python (basics).
+Reaaaaally Basic